-1 Introduction
+1. Introduction

-In spite of the diversity of solvable models of quantum field theory and the vast variety of methods, the final results display dramatic unification: the spectrum of an integrable theory with a local interaction is given by a sum of elementary energies where u_i obey a system of algebraic or transcendental equations known as Bethe equations [1], [2].
+In spite of the diversity of solvable models of quantum field theory and the vast variety of methods, the final results display dramatic unification: the spectrum of an integrable theory with a local interaction is given by a sum of elementary energies where u_i obey a system of algebraic or transcendental equations known as Bethe equations [4, 16].
 The major ingredients of Bethe equations are determined by the algebraic structure of the problem.
-A typical example of a system of Bethe equations (related to A_1 -type models with elliptic R-matrix) is where $\sigma(x)$ is the Weierstrass σ -function and
+A typical example of a system of Bethe equations (related to A_1 -type models with an elliptic R-matrix) is I. Krichever, O. Lipan, P. Wiegmann, A. Zabrodin where $\sigma(x)$ is the Weierstrass σ -function and

-$$E = \sum{i} \varepsilon(u_i) \,, \tag{1.1}$$
+$$E = \sum{i} \varepsilon(u_i), \qquad (1.1)$$